 Anyone who has gone to college is probably familiar with the idea of a capstone course.
 A final hurdle to clear in receiving a degree, students take such a course to demonstrate their practical knowledge by pulling together all of the main concepts taught throughout the program of study.

-May 7, 2013 by Mladen Stojic, Vice President, Geospatial at Intergraph SG&I
+May 7, 2013 by Mladen Stojic, President of Hexagon Geospatial

 The annual Hexagon conference provides the unique opportunity to showcase our latest innovations to nearly 4,000 users.
 While many of our sessions focus on product training, we also provide key insights into new innovations and unlock key secrets that allow our users to fully leverage geospatial data.

 While there is increasing adoption of point cloud data, many users struggle to fully integrate this new content in their workflows.
 An important realization is that point clouds are much more than simple surface models – and should be treated as such.
 The difficulty lies in fully exploiting the depth of information that can be derived from point cloud content.